brianhill/loops-and-orbits/final_projects/teams.md

 Realistic models in 2-D or 3-D. Golf balls have dimples that accentuate the lift.
 Plans for today.
 Develop a simpmle equation for lift.

+Lift is a function of angle.

 ### Ryan and Ronnie Standup 2

+Only Ryan present.

+Next step is tuning the model so that it is more realistic.
+Stretch goal is 3-D.

-## Peter and Theo &mdash; Apollo 13 Slingshot back to Earth
+## Peter and Theo &mdash; Apollo 13 Free Return back to Earth

 We have decided to make a simulation of a rocket orbiting earth and have it slingshot around the moon and come back to earth.